YordanDobrev/YordanDobrev/README.md

 - 👋 Hi, I’m @YordanDobrev
 - 👀 I’m interested in Software and Hardware
-- 🌱 I’m currently learning Python WEB module in Softuni.
+- 🌱 I’m currently learning Python module in Softuni.
 - I am interested in crypto industry and AI.
 - I have experience as MIS Technician, Data Analyst, Business Analyst, Business Process Analyst and Process Engineer.